- Restoring Gun Rights Under California Law

 My conviction was for Felony Marijuana Sales or Felony Marijuana Growing, can you Restore my Gun Rights under Prop 64?

-In our professional opinion, a reduction under Prop 64 does restore gun rights.
+In our professional opinion, a reduction under Prop 64 should restore gun rights.
 The plain language of Proposition 64 is that a felony reduced to a misdemeanor under Prop 64 is a misdemeanor “for all purposes.”
 If DOJ/NICS rejects a gun purchase after a Prop 64 reduction, this issue will need to be resolved in court.
 Retain us to restore your gun rights under Proposition 64.

 Are gun rights restored by a California expungement?